Temple graduate recalls Pop Smoke's Philly signing at DTLR weeks before his death

-The up-and-coming music star was killed during a shooting inside a Hollywood Hills home, multiple law enforcement officials tell ABC News.
+The up-and-coming music star was killed during a shooting inside a Hollywood Hills home, according to his label.

+"We are devastated by the unexpected and tragic loss of Pop Smoke," said a statement from Republic Records.
+"Our prayers and thoughts go out to his family, friends and fans, as we mourn this loss together."

 The Brooklyn-born rapper, whose real name is Bashar Barakah Jackson, was in Philadelphia earlier this month.
 He held a mixtape signing at the DTLR on 52nd Street.